AleksaMCode/AMx64/README.md

 </table>

 ### Console Output
 <p align="justify">The system service to output characters to the console is the system write (sys_write).
-Like a high-level language characters are written to standard out (stdout) which is the console.
+Like a high-level language, characters are written to standard out (stdout) which is the console.
 The stdout is the default file descriptor for the console.
 The file descriptor is already opened and available for use in programs (assembly and high-level languages).
 The arguments for the write system service are as follows:</p>

 <table style="width:40%">
   <tr>